USAFA-ECE/ece281-book/_sources/ICE/ICE2.md

 You can also add files to an existing project.
 For instructions on how to do this, see {ref}`manual-add-to-vivado-project`

-But **good news** 🥳🎉 we will be using Git to clone an already created project.
+But **good news** we will be using Git to clone an already created project. 🥳🎉
-We will then tell Viavdo to setup the project for us using a `build.tcl` file.

 ### Clone project with Git